-Getting Ready for Your session
+Getting Ready for Your Session

 Tip #1: Coordinate—but don’t be matchy/matchy